whaaaley/AutoHotkeyScripts/README.md

 ## monitor-padding.ahk

-**Description**:
-This script creates 36px black padding on all sides (top, bottom, left, and right) of Monitor 1 and Monitor 2.
+This script creates 36px transparent padding on all sides (top, bottom, left, and right) of Monitor 1 and Monitor 2.
 It reserves 36px on all sides of each monitor separately, so maximized windows don’t overlap the padding.
 The script restores the original work areas upon exit and includes error handling.

 ### Features:
-- **Monitor Padding**: Creates black padding around the edges of multiple monitors.
+- **Monitor Padding**: Creates transparent padding around the edges of multiple monitors.
 - **Work Area Management**: Adjusts the reserved work area so maximized windows don’t overlap the padding.
 - **Restoration**: Automatically restores the original work area when the script exits.
 - **Supports Multi-Monitor Setup**: Allows configuring multiple monitors by manually specifying the size and position.